 Risk Management Structure

 The ANA Group Total Risk Management Regulations set out the basic terms of the Group's risk management system.
-Under these regulations, the secretariat of the Group CSR / Risk Management / Compliance Committee (CSR Promotion, General Administration, and Legal & Insurance), CPOs assigned to companies and divisions, and CPLs facilitate risk management activities.
-The role of CPLs is to promote risk management in each group company and department by executing risk countermeasures according to plans and to take swift action while contacting the secretariat in the event of a crisis.
+Under these regulations, the secretariat of the Group ESG Management Promotion Committee (Corporate sustainability, General Administration, and Legal & Insurance), EPOs assigned to companies and divisions, and EPLs facilitate risk management activities.
+The role of EPLs is to promote risk management in each group company and department by executing risk countermeasures according to plans and to take swift action while contacting the secretariat in the event of a crisis.